hardiv/hardiv/README.md

 I mainly make random projects with Python 🐍

+I'm also a maker, tinkering with Raspberry Pi and breadboards in my spare time.

 Feel free to take a look at my pinned repositories below (Some of them are a work in progress):